lpleao/lenovo-bios/README.md

 # lenovo-bios
-Simple tools to deploy a BIOS configuration to Lenovo devices using Windows
+Simple tools to deploy BIOS settings to Lenovo devices using Windows and CSV files

 Goto to http://endlesspuzzle.com/bios-configuration-lenovo-devices/ for more information